jfo/muhblog/src/post/stdwrite.md

 Which is referred to on the `std` variable as `std.io` (again, notice the `pub` keyword, without which this declared constant would be inaccesible outside of this immediate scope).
-Going deeper, into `lib/std/io.zig` (TODO: is this implicit path _only_ for things in std? anywhere else?)
+Going deeper, into `lib/std/io.zig`...

 ```zig
 pub fn getStdOut() File {